maryamrmz/category-tree/README.md

 ##### Available commands

--   `yarn dev`
+-   `yarn eject`
-    Starts the development server
+    Customize anything
 -   `yarn test`
     Runs tests
 -   `yarn build`
     Generates a built version of the project
 -   `yarn start`
-    Serves the built version
+    Runs the app in the development mode

 ### Project Structure